 For additional information about the admissions criteria for UQ and for this course, refer to UQ’s website.

-English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C); General Mathematics, Mathematical Methods or Specialist Mathematics (Units 3 and 4, C); One of Chemistry, Biology or Physics (Units 3 and 4, C)
+English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C)

 For more information about the ATAR/Selection Rank profile, please visit ATAR/Selection Rank profile explained.